juergscherrer/HSR.CAS-FEE.Testing/dependencies/Exercise-Doubles.md

 ## Exercise

-Unit tests should never test multiple components.
-So we have to use a stub/fake/mock/spy.
+Unit tests should never test multiple/external (depended-on) components.
+So we have to introduce Test Doubles to decouple such kind of dependencies.

 1. Write the spec of the first scenario.
 	* To compare objects use toEqual() -> toBe() compares the reference